09:00 Welcome and Introduction (P00a) Melissa Kaiser, Director, Compliance, SOCSoter

 12:00 An Assessors View on False Starts (K01c) Victor Cich, Sr. Compliance Consultant, RADICL

-13:30 CMMC Guidance from a DOD Perspective (L02a) Derrick Davis, Associate Director DOD OSBP, State and DOD
+13:30 CMMC Guidance from a DOD Perspective (L02a) Derrick Davis, Senior Fellow of the CREM Institute at UMBC

 13:30 CMMC Assessment Process (CAP) (M02a) Fernando Machado, Managing Principal/CISO, Cybersec Investments